pascaldekloe/part5/README.md

 ## Definitions

-At its essence, part 5 formalizes reliable means to deliver data and commands.
+At its essence, part 5 formalizes reliable means to exchange data and commands.

 The initiating stations are called *primary* and the responding stations are *secondary*.
 With *unbalanced* transmission stations are either primary or